Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Design: Unsupervised pretraining for LTR

 For the GBDT-based approaches, we use the implementation in \texttt{lightgbm} \cite{ke2017lightgbm} and adopt a tuning strategy similar to \citet{qin2021neural}.
 We report ``Supervised GBDT'' as GBDT utilizing only the labeled data, and in ``Semi-supervised GBDT'' we report the best among pseudo-labeled \citep{pseudo2013simple} and PCA-enriched \citep{duh2008learning} GBDTs as well as the combination of the two techniques.
+We also evaluate GBDTs enriched with SimCLR-Rank and SimSiam embeddings as additional features, which we call ``SimCLR-Rank + GBDT'' and ``SimSiam + GBDT''.
 We describe our experimental setup in detail in \cref{app:exp-details}.
 This includes hyperparameters, procedures for data augmentation, GBDT pseudo-labeling/PCA details, model training, and finetuning.
 For comparison to prior baselines on tabular data, our experimental setup is chosen to mimic the original setup in them.

 \textbf{Results.} \cref{tab:all pretrain comparisons} charts the test NDCG for each of the pretraining methods we study.
-SimCLR-Rank and SimSiam perform the best or the second best among these methods for most of the datasets.
+We highlight a few observations: (1) The pretraining-based DL methods almost all outperform GBDTs (both supervised and semi-supervised) in this label-scarce setting.
+Surprisingly, the semi-supervised GBDT baselines tend to achieve lower NDCG than the supervised GBDT baseline without semi-supervised learning.
+(2) When GBDTs are allowed to use representations learned from our pretraining methods, their performance consistently improves, though they do not outperform pretraining with DL.
+(3) SimCLR-Rank and SimSiam perform the best or the second best among these methods for most of the datasets.
 In particular, SimCLR-Rank outperforms SimCLR-Sample, demonstrating the value and efficiency of negatives from the same query group.
 As expected, SimCLR-Rank is also 7-14x faster than SimCLR/SCARF/DACL+ (\cref{tab:timecomparison} in \cref{app:runtime-comparison}).
-We also find that the semi-supervised GBDT baselines do not perform well---surprisingly, they tend to achieve lower NDCG than the supervised GBDT baseline without semi-supervised learning.
 Given these advantages in terms of test NDCG and speed, we select SimCLR-Rank and SimSiam as the best overall pretraining methods for tabular LTR, and use them for our continued evaluation.